petersowa/fastify-starter/README.md

 -   [ ] Use svelte routing
 -   [x] Create a modal store to fix issue with buy modal display
 -   [x] test

+# IDEAS

+-   USE WEBSOCKET to register data updates from server
+-   Server will monitor connection and send updates to client when data changes
+-   Server will also be able to update db with any updates or calculations
+-   Create Admin Monitor for user list, db usage, stats